CerqueTech/landing-page/src/content/docs/en/enviroment/whatsApp.md

 ---
-menssage: "Hello!
-How can I help you?"
+menssage: 'Hello!
+How can I help you?'
-status: "Usually responds within 1 hour"
+status: 'Usually responds within 1 hour'
-placeholder: "Enter your message..."
+placeholder: 'Enter your message...'
 ---